 General resources for hosts in Ireland

-It is important to familiarise yourself with local government guidelines on cleanliness and hygiene in Ireland.
+It is important to familiarize yourself with local government public health regulations and guidelines on cleanliness and hygiene in Ireland.
 Please make sure you continue to check government updates as this may impact how and when you can host.

 - For current hospitality reopening guidelines, refer to Failte Ireland